Skip to content

 --mailbox <address>active mailboxMailbox address to use when multiple are configured.

---jsonPrint a structured JSON envelope with message summaries as data.
+--jsonPrint a structured JSON envelope with the full listing (messages, total, pagination, filters, sort) as data.

 ColumnDescription

-UIDStable message identifier used by mail open and mail delete
+UIDStable message identifier used by mail open, mail mark, and mail delete

 FLAGS unseen · seen · answered · flagged · forwarded